Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

-Another proximate destination is waiting for us in the hills of Bhutan.
-Early in the morning, we set up for Punakha, the previous capital city of Bhutan.
+Another proximate destination awaits us in the hills of Bhutan.
+Early in the morning, we set out for Punakha, Bhutan's former capital.
 The journey is full of adventures and spellbinding stoppages.
-Ascending to the altitude of 3000 m, we reach Dochu-La Pass, which is influential for the broader vision of Bhutan’s tallest mountain, Gangkar Punsam, and other Easter Himalayan ranges.
+At an altitude of 3000 m, we reach Dochu-La Pass, which offers a broader view of Bhutan's tallest mountain, Gangkar Punsam, and the surrounding Eastern Himalayan ranges.

-Later, we move through a divergent road through a naturally dense forest towards the riches of Punakha Valley.
+Later, we take a divergent road through a naturally dense forest towards the riches of the Punakha Valley.
 The city of Wangdiphodrang welcomes us, and we spend some time visiting the sleeping bull, another fortress in the valley.

-Afterward, we escalate towards the Pele Last Pass, which lies at an elevation of about 3500 m; here, we notice the mesmerizing views of lofty peaks in white snow.
+Afterward, we ascend to the Pele Last Pass, which lies at an elevation of about 3500 m; here, we take in mesmerizing views of lofty peaks in white snow.
 Then, lunch for the day will be waiting for us in the Chedebji Chorten stupa.

-Once we arrive at Trongsa, we will inspect one of the ancient dzongs of Bhutan, named Trongsa Dzong.
-Finally, the day is off, and we schedule our stay in the hotel.
+Once we arrive in Trongsa, we will visit one of Bhutan's ancient dzongs, Trongsa Dzong.
+Finally, the day is off, and we schedule our stay in the Hotel.
 It will take (6-7 hours)

 AnyConv.com Trongsa Bhutan Tour